ckreisl/emca/README.md

 Regular path segments are shown in white unless they terminate in the environment map in which case they are colored in yellow.
 If the rendering algorithm uses next event estimation, shadow rays can be shown in blue for successful connections to the emitter and in red in case the sampled emitter is occluded.

+* Rectangle selection tool can be (de-)activated by pressing the 'R' key.

 <a name="data_view"></a>

 ### Data View
 The render data view shows all the collected data for each selected path and its vertices.
 Paths and their data are presented in a collapsible tree structure to the user to allow for comprehensible inspection and comparison of various paths and individual vertices.
 In combination with the scene view, light transport paths can be quickly analyzed by interactively stepping through the individual intersection points by simply selecting the vertices in the data view.

 <a name="custom_plugin_interface"></a>

 ### Custom Plugin Interface
 New path tracing approaches might make use of arbitrary auxiliary data such as spherical radiance caches which might be too complex to be suitably displayed in the existing 2D and 3D vertex data plots or the textual render data view.